sumit0077/InterviewAiWithMain/README.md

 JavaScript
 Contributing
 Contributions to InterviewAI are welcome!
 Please refer to the code of conduct and feel free to submit bug reports, feature requests, or pull requests.

-License
-InterviewAI is licensed under the MIT License.

-Contact
-For any inquiries or support, please reach out to us via email at shamimahmadup11@gmail.com.